 When storing your touring coach, a key switch located in the entry door electronics cabinet, can be used to turn OFF the battery heaters.
 This will prevent any parasitic battery draws from the heaters, while the coach is in storage.

-It is recommended that the battery heater's key switch be turned ON any time the coach is in use.
+It is recommended that the battery heater's be turned ON if the outside ambient temperature will drop below 35°F.

 LPG System